Kubernetes Volumes

 hostPath

-volume mounts a file or directory from the host node’s filesystem into your Pod.
-This is not something that most Pods will need, but it offers a powerful escape hatch for some applications. -
+volume mounts a file or directory from the host node’s filesystem into a Pod. -

 local